theforeman/foreman-ansible-modules/docs/debugging.md

-# How to debug modules in this repository
+# How to debug modules

 Set up debugging using ansible's test-module